 We’ll ride through both abandoned and working settlements where only a few families live raising horses and sheep.

-We’ll head back to Las Marianas hotel for a shower before heading out on the town for our farewell dinner to celebrate our incredible week of adventure.
+After this amazing day, we head back to Las Marianas hotel for a shower before heading out on the town for our farewell dinner to celebrate our incredible week of adventure.
 Cheers!
-(Dinner not included).
+(Dinner not included.)

 Day 9.
 Return to Bariloche and Goodbyes!